manimohans/verge-news-mcp/README.md

 ## Features

 - Fetch today's news from The Verge
-- Fetch the past week's news from The Verge
+- Fetch a random selection of news from The Verge's past week
 - Search for news articles by keyword

 ## Installation